 Atlanta, other cities eye test tracks for self-driving cars

-In this Thursday, Jan.
-26, 2017 photo, a driverless shuttle bus retraces its tracks while on display at the Riverside EpiCenter in Austell, Ga.
+There are 1 comment on the Stars and Stripes story from 12 hrs ago, titled Atlanta, other cities eye test tracks for self-driving cars.
+In it, Stars and Stripes reports that:

 Self-driving vehicles could begin tooling down a bustling Atlanta street full of cars, buses, bicyclists and college students, as the city vies with other communities nationwide to test the emerging technology.
+Atlanta would become one of the largest urban areas for testing self-driving vehicles if plans come together for a demonstration as early as September.

 Add your comments below